mpsonntag/snippets/notes/projects/gin/gin-build.md

     - run build after the commit to catch obvious merge problems
     - check for reference with this PR: https://github.com/G-Node/gogs/pull/88

-These are commits showing up when doing `git cherry -v upmaster` from the `live` branch supposedly showing all commits that were added by the g-node team

 dumdribille  3:17 PM
 git cherry  from the live branch towards current master  should tell which commits to cherry-pick from live, right?